This week I’m talking about how often you should text, how to talk about commitment and respecting yourself in a relationship.

 Yes she did accept a coffee and gave you her number.
 Sometimes we don’t know how to extricate ourselves from a situation and want to be seen as being nice.

 The fact that she has told you she wants to concentrate on her work is a clear sign that she isn’t really interested – at the moment.

 All you can do is back off a bit, stay friendly, say “hi, how’s it going” and see how she responds.

 But she will notice if you keep focusing on her body language and staring at her – and that may well put her off completely.

 Give her time to settle into her new role.

-Q: Is it possible to like someone so much that you can’t stare into their eyes or text them?
+Question: Is it possible to like someone so much that you can’t stare into their eyes or text them?

-A: I think you can be so shy that you can’t stare into their eyes but I’m not so sure about texting.
+Answer: I think you can be so shy that you can’t stare into their eyes but I’m not so sure about texting.

 I can’t think of many occasions when you would actually stare at someone though.
 Flirting involves lots of sly glances and looking away when eye contact is made.

 Texting is pretty safe, isn’t it?
 You can risk rejection without having to be present.